Invariant measures concentrated on countable structures: Existence of invariant measures

 and

-have equal $m^\infty$-measures.
+have equal measure under $m^\infty$.
 Hence $\mu_{(\PP,m)}$ is invariant under the logic action. \end{proof}

-We now consider the set of $L$-structures on which such a measure $\mu_{(\PP,m)}$ is concentrated.
 Recall that a measure on $\Reals$ is said to be \defn{continuous} (or \emph{nonatomic}) if it assigns measure zero to every singleton.
+When $m$ is continuous, samples from $\mu_{(\PP, m)}$ are a.s.\ isomorphic to substructures of $\PP$.

-\begin{lemma} Let $\PP$ be a Borel $L$-structure, and let $m$ be a continuous probability measure on $\Reals$.
-Then the probability measure $\mu_{(\PP, m)}$ is concentrated on the isomorphism classes (in $\Model$) of countable infinite substructures of $\PP$. \end{lemma} \begin{proof} Let $\AA = (a_i)_{i\in \w}$ be an $m$-i.i.d.\ sequence of $\Reals$.
-Note that the induced countable structure $\F_{\PP}(\AA)$ is now a \emph{random $L$-structure}, i.e., an $\Model$-valued random variable, whose distribution is $\mu_{(\PP,m)}$.
+\begin{lemma} Let $\PP$ be a samplable Borel $L$-structure and let $m$ be a continuous probability measure on $\Reals$.
+Then $\mu_{(\PP, m)}$ is a probability measure on $\Model$ that is concentrated on the union of isomorphism classes of countable infinite substructures of $\PP$. \end{lemma} \begin{proof} As noted before, because $\PP$ is samplable, $m^\infty\bigl(\F_\PP^{-1}(\Model)\bigr) =1$, and so $\mu_{(\PP,m)}$ is a probability measure.
+Let $\AA = (a_i)_{i\in \w}$ be an $m$-i.i.d.\ sequence of $\Reals$.
+Note that the induced countable structure $\F_{\PP}(\AA)$ is now a \emph{random $L$-structure}, i.e., a $\Model$-valued random variable, whose distribution is $\mu_{(\PP,m)}$.
 Because $m$ is continuous, and since for any $k\ne \ell$ the random variables $a_k$ and $a_{\ell}$ are independent, the sequence $\AA$ has no repeated entries a.s.
 Hence $\F_{\PP}(\AA)$ is a.s.\ isomorphic to a countable infinite (induced) substructure of $\PP$. \end{proof}